python-doc-ja/py27-intl/library/turtle.rst

 .. function:: tracer(n=None, delay=None)

-   :param n: 非負整数
+   :param n: nonnegative integer
-   :param delay: 非負整数
+   :param delay: nonnegative integer

-   タートルのアニメーションをオン・オフし、描画更新の遅延を設定します。
-   *n* が与えられた場合、通常のスクリーン更新のうち 1/n しか実際に実行されません。
-   (複雑なグラフィックスの描画を加速するのに使えます。)
-   二つ目の引数は遅延の値を設定します(:func:`delay` も参照)。
+   Turn turtle animation on/off and set delay for update drawings.
+If *n* is given, only each n-th regular screen update is really performed.
+(Can be used to accelerate the drawing of complex graphics.)
+Second argument sets delay value (see :func:`delay`).

    .. doctest::